adamsilver/adamsilver.io-jekyll/_posts/2014-07-11-javascript-namespacing.md

 		address: "52 Zoo Lane, ZA1 2AP"
 	};

-*Note: Do not be concerned about having too many files; overly complex namespace hiearchies should be avoided and separate files should be concatenated into one for performance.*
+*Note: Do not be concerned about having too many files; overly complex namespace hiearchies should be avoided and separate files should be concatenated into one when deployed.*

-## Summary

-Every component should be assigned to a namespace.
-Every namespace should be defined in its own file.
-File names and component names should match and static information can be assigned directly without the need for a separate namespace file as per `zoo.information`.
-Following these rules leads to an intuitive, well organised and simple codebase.